thisshehab/Bypass-403-forbidden/README.md

     - Change the request to POST method.

 5. **Path Modification:**
-    - Modifying paths in requests to test for security flaws and access control issues.
+    - Modifying paths in requests to test for security flaws and access control issues

 6. **Changing HTTP Version to v1:**
     - Switching the HTTP version so the response might change.